tiffaphm/q-dot/API-DOCUMENTATION.md

 GET request to '/restaurants?restaurantId=[restaurantId]' returns information of a selected restaurant in the database, including the restaurant's id, image, name, phone, current queue count, and current queue information.

-Current queue information includes the position and the size of the group.
+Current queue information includes the position, size of the group, and customer information.

 Accepts the restaurant id as part of the query string.